AlvinWen428/keyframe-focused-imitation-learning/README.md

     # evaluate
     python3 coiltraine.py --folder ours_threshold_weight5_nospeed -e resnet_7frame_retrain1 --single-process drive -de NocrashTrainingDenseRep3_Town01 -vd CoILVal1 --gpus 0 --docker carlasim/carla:0.8.4

-We have uploaded the example checkpoints of BCOH and our model in ``_logs``, you can directly evaluate them.
+We have uploaded the example checkpoints of BCOH and our model [here](https://drive.google.com/drive/folders/17xLzi8-AQm2cz0gsmc1gLIWxrLFRQFeO?usp=sharing), you can download them into ``_logs/`` folder and then directly evaluate them.

 For the evaluation benchmark, we retest all the methods for three times in NoCrashDense benchmark, i.e. ``-de NocrashTrainingDenseRep3_Town01``, because of the high variance of CARLA simulator.